mozilla/ichnaea/docs/api/geosubmit.rst

 :term:`report` must contain at least one entry in the `cellTowers` array or two entries in the `wifiAccessPoints` array.

 Most of the fields are optional.
-For WiFi records only the `macAddress` field is required.
-For cell records, the `radioType`, `mobileCountryCode`, `mobileNetworkCode`, `locationAreaCode` and `cellId` fields are required.
+For Bluetooth and WiFi records only the `macAddress` field is required.
+For cell records the `radioType`, `mobileCountryCode`, `mobileNetworkCode`, `locationAreaCode` and `cellId` fields are required.

+The Bluetooth array is an extension and can contain four different fields for each Bluetooth network:

+macAddress
+    The address of the Bluetooth Low Energy (BLE) beacon.

+name
+    The name of the BLE beacon.

+age
+    The number of milliseconds since this Bluetooth beacon was last seen.

+signalStrength
+    The measured signal strength of the BLE beacon in dBm.

 The cell record has been extended over the geolocate schema to include three more optional fields: